-The Commission finds and concludes that the negotiating period commenced on May 26, 2015 and that the new rates determined in this case, therefore, will be effective as of August 25, 2015 (90 days after the start of the negotiating period).
-Based on the Commission's conclusion that Blue Ridge's maximum just and reasonable rates for the years 2015-2017 are properly calculated according to the FCC Rate Methodology, as modified to reflect the actual data supplied by witness Arnett, the Commission determines that, according to the evidence of record, Blue Ridge owes a refund to Charter for the period from August 25, 2015, through August 31, 2017 65 and that Charter shall calculate such refund and provide it to Blue Ridge for verification.
+responded to Blue Ridge's May 22, 2014 draft.
+The new rates determined in this case, therefore, will be effective as of August 25, 2015.
+Based on the Commission's conclusion that Blue Ridge's maximum just and reasonable rates for the years 2015-2017 are properly calculated according to the FCC Rate Methodology, and based on the rates thus calculated by witness Kravtin and the amounts paid for those years, the Commission determines that, according to the evidence of record, Blue Ridge owes a refund to Charter of \$1,010,251.00 for the period from August 25, 2015, through August 31, 2017.
 Blue Ridge also owes a refund to Charter for any additional overpayments made to it based on Blue Ridge's excessive rate.
-The refunds shall be calculated based on the following guidelines.
+If Blue Ridge desires, and Charter is agreeable, the Commission will allow the parties to use this amount as a credit against future pole attachment bills until the amount of the credit is fully exhausted.